-One project the Wallace Fund is exploring to mark the anniversary, is to errect a monument to Wallace in the village of Dojinga on Halmahera Island.
-Dojinga has huge importance in the history of science as being the place that Wallace discovered his theory of natural selection in 1858 - see "Dojinga - Birthplace of Wallace's Theory of Natural Selection".
+One project the Wallace Fund is exploring to mark the anniversary, is to errect a monument to Wallace in the village of Dodinga on Halmahera Island.
+Dodinga has huge importance in the history of science as being the place that Wallace discovered his theory of natural selection in 1858 - see "Dodinga - Birthplace of Wallace's Theory of Natural Selection".
 The plaque might read:

 ALFRED RUSSEL WALLACE

 Naturalist * Scientist * Explorer * Writer * Social Campaigner * Humanitarian

 Discovered Natural Selection in February 1858 whilst ill with fever in a small hut near here.

 This plaque was unveiled in 2019 to mark the 150th anniversary of the publication of Wallace's famous book The Malay Archipelago.